paragw09ckp/ionic2electron-poc/README.md

 # Ionic 2 - Electron App

-This app accompanies the Ionic 2 components app embedded in Electron.
+This is a sample of an Ionic 2 components app embedded in Electron.

 ### Installation & Development